rgb-protocol/RGB-Documentation/rgb-state-and-operations/components-of-a-contract-operation.md

 Finally, through a custom hashing methodology, all of the fields in the Contract Operation are summarized into an `OpId` commitment that is placed in the [Transition Bundle](state-transitions.md#transition-bundle).

-We will cover each contract component in a dedicated subsection.
-The complete memory layout of each component of a contract operation is given [here](https://github.com/RGB-WG/rgb-core/blob/v0.11.1-alpha.2/stl/Transition.vesper).

 ## OpId

 Each Contract Operation is identified by a 32-byte hash called `OpId`, which is, precisely, the ordered SHA-256 hashing of the element contained in the State Transition.
-Each [Contract Operation](../annexes/glossary.md#contract-operation) has its own customized [commitment and hashing methodology](https://github.com/RGB-WG/rgb-core/blob/vesper/doc/Commitments.md#operation-id-and-contract-id).
+Each contract operation has its own customized [commitment and hashing methodology](../annexes/commitments.md#operation-id-and-contract-id).

 ## ContractId